AmmarAtGitHub/weather-app/README.md

 # weather-app

 ## Project Description
 This is a simple weather application that uses the OpenWeatherMap API.
 Users can enter a city name to get current weather information including temperature, description, and additional details.
+The application is built using vanilla JavaScript, HTML, and CSS, ensuring a lightweight and efficient user experience.

 ## Features
 - Real-time weather data